Kwiebs/Forpetswithlove/exampleSite/content/english/blog/best-dog-toothbrushes.md

 Some toothbrushes include extra features: built-in tongue scrapers, dual-head designs, angled bristles, specialized gum massage surfaces, or compatibility with electric toothbrushes.
 Consider which features would benefit your dog—tongue cleaning helps with breath, gum massage promotes gum health, dual-head designs provide versatility.
 However, don't overcomplicate if basic brushing is already challenging—some advanced features add complexity that may not be beneficial.

+## Related Articles

+- [5 Best Dental Chews for Dogs](/5-best-dental-chews-for-dogs/) - Supplement brushing with dental chews
+- [Best Dog Training Treats](/best-dog-training-treats/) - Use treats for dental training rewards
+- [5 Common Dental Problems in Pets](/5-common-dental-problems-in-pets.md) - Signs of dental issues to watch for
+- [Common Health Problems in Senior Dogs](/common-health-problems-senior-dogs/) - Dental care as dogs age
+- [7 Tips for Brushing Your Pet's Teeth](/7-tips-for-brushing-pets-teeth.md) - Brushing techniques and routines

 ## FAQ

 **Q: How often should I brush my dog's teeth?**